Skip to content

 Where the litter box sits in the room — and how supplies are stored — also influences how quickly and consistently maintenance happens.

 When supplies are within reach and the litter area feels structured, daily maintenance becomes more predictable.
-Predictability leads to consistency — and consistency keeps the litter environment cleaner.
+Predictability supports consistency — and consistency helps keep the litter environment cleaner over time.

 Why Design Impacts Long-Term Usability